wangkaiiiiiiii/wiki_dns_bmw/README.md

-# my script for bmw
+# This is a shell script used for interacting with cloud DNS services